How to Create an Android App From Your Website

 Just fill in the required information, upload your logo (72×72 px png, max 1 MB) and choose a fitting category.
 Make sure you include our tips on App Store Optimization!

-AppsGeyser itself offers several features for your Android app: Statistics about downloads, installs and usage as well as possibilites to distribute it.
+AppsGeyser itself offers several features for your Android app: Statistics about downloads installs and usage as well as possibilities to distribute it.
 You are also able to push up to 3 messages to your users every month for free.

 How to Distribute Your App on Google Play

 In the first step of this guide, we’ve created an Android app based on your responsive website and now it’s time to properly distribute this app to generate more traffic.
 Of course, the AppsGeyser website is a great start, but keep in mind that users need to activate unknown sources on their devices to be able to install your app.
 This is very inconvenient and might be too much of an effort for users.
 Luckily it’s fairly easy to distribute your Android app on Google Play – you only need the following things:

 - Google Play Publisher account ($25.00 – sign up here)

 - A working .APK file (download from AppsGeyser)